 Easy-going Mike has the rare combination of being a master technologist and a gifted people person.
 After studying chemistry at the University of Connecticut, Mike explored a few different career paths.
 He settled on construction because he enjoys working outdoors, having variety in his job, and seeing immediate results.

-Mike now applies his 20 years of construction experience to the art of collecting and analyzing energy audit data.
-He excels at coming up with often creative solutions for most cost, effectively optimizing a building’s performance.
+Mike now applies his nearly 30 years of construction experience to the art of collecting and analyzing energy audit data.
+He excels at coming up with often creative solutions for most cost-effective optimization for a building’s performance.
 Also trained as a team builder, Mike keeps the moral of his talented energy team high, so they can be most effective in their work.